-The nomination period for 2020 awards is open!
-Nominations are due January 1, 2021 at 5:00 p.m.
-To nominate a person, organization, or project please review the selection criteria and tell us how that person or organization meets the criteria for the award.
-Please send questions and submit nominations to Allison Bruner.
+The nomination period for 2022 has passed.
+Nominations for next year will be due in December.
+To nominate a person or organization please review the selection criteria and tell us how that person or organization meets the criteria for the award.
+Please send questions and submit nominations to Elaine Baker.

 Member of the Year: Gina Horner, PE, HNTB